oracle-livelabs/database-maa/zdm-physical-offline/migrate-db/migrate-db.md

    Please note that you can prepare your own response file if required to satisfy your requirements.

-## Task 2 : Start database migration evaluation
+## Task 2 : Start Database Migration Evaluation

 **1. Login to ZDM service host.**